Suffering and the Believers

 8-It creates in the Christian a fitness for glory.
 He finds it easier to set his affections on heavenly things.
 “If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
 Set your mind on things above, not on things on the earth” (Colossians 3:1, 2 and 2 Timothy 4:5).

 9-It proves the foolishness of human wisdom by placing the believer in difficult positions, where his own helplessness and need of the Lord becomes clear.
-“The foolishness of a man twists his way” (Proverbs 19:3).
+“Trust in the Lord with all your heart, and lean not on your own understanding; in all your ways acknowledge Him, and He shall direct your paths” (Proverbs 3:5-6).

 10-It consecrates human relationships.
-Nothing contributes more to understanding of others and having kindness toward them than do suffering, trial, and affliction.
+Nothing contributes more to the understanding of others than suffering.
 “Carry each other’s burdens, and in this way you will fulfill the law of Christ” (Galatians 6:2).

 In His service,